UBC-CS/cpsc330-2024s/docs/grades.md

 # CPSC 330 grading policies

 ## General guidelines
-- **Assignment grading concerns**: All grading concerns and challenges related to assignments must be reported opening a regrade request on Gradescope.
-- Exam grading concerns: All grading concerns and challenges related to the midterm must be reported on Piazza by posting it to the instructors.
-You must select the `grading_concerns` folder when you post your message.
-If you do not do it, we might not see your message.
-Clearly state your name, student number, the assessment, and your concern.
+- For all **Assignment and Exam grading concerns** make a **private Piazza post** visible to `Instructors` only.
+This way your post will be visible to the entire teaching team, and the specific marker for your question will be able to respond to your post.
+Clearly mention the name of the assignment, your name and and most importantly your _**CWL**_, and explain your concern.
+Always, select the appropriate Piazza folder(s) (`hw1`, `grading`, etc.) for any post you make.

 ## Grading concerns: time limit
 If you perceive a problem with your homework or exam grade, you have **one week** to raise a concern from the time that your grades were posted.
 After that, your grade is final.